jucazyn/jucazyn.github.io/_pages/home.md

 In general, I'm interested in (how to) address some philosophical problems, and scientific problems with foundational taste, employing both philosophical methods and logical methods (or, more broadly, mathematical methods).
 This approach is sometimes referred to as [Mathematical Philosophy](https://onlinelibrary.wiley.com/doi/10.1111/meta.12029).

-Specifically, I'm studying foundations and equivalence of scientific theories.
+Specifically, I'm studying foundations of scientific theories, including the syntax-semantics debate and the notion of equivalence of theories, under the supervision of [Prof. Jonas R. Becker Arenhart](https://scholar.google.com/citations?user=INalU8cAAAAJ&hl=pt-BR) at the [Research Group in Logic and Foundations of Science](https://sites.google.com/view/logicandfoundationsofscience/home?authuser=0).

 When time permits, I blog about these things at [Fundamentae](http://fundamentae.com).